Adopted by the Membership of the Corporation November 7, 2015

 - Business Placed Before the Meeting: Any duly-noticed meeting of the New York Yearly Meeting for the conduct of business shall constitute a meeting of the Corporation.
 At any meeting of the Corporation, members may act upon any order of business properly placed before them, including seasoned concerns and necessary business that is placed on the Agenda by the Clerk.

-- Presiding Officer: The Clerk (or, in the case of incapacity, unwillingness or unavailability to serve, the Assistant Clerk or other designee) shall preside over any meeting of the Corporation at which business will be transacted.
+- Presiding Officer: The Clerk (or, in the case of incapacity, unwillingness or unavailability to serve, or a conflict of interest) the Assistant Clerk or other designee shall preside over any meeting of the Corporation at which business will be transacted.

 Article VI.
 Committees of the Corporation